VictoriaL-y/balances-and-transactions-api/README.md

 ## Intro

-This project implements REST endpoints for fetching balances, transactions and daily account balances within a specific date range.
+This project implements REST endpoints for fetching balances, transactions and daily account balance within a specific date range.
 Proper error handling, input validation, logging, and unit, integration tests have been included to ensure data integrity and code reliability.
 The project also has a [Swagger](https://swagger.io/specification/) documentation with 3 endpoints.

 ### `GET /balances`

-This endpoint returns what was the balance of the customer on a specific date, namely `2022-06-30`.
+This endpoint returns the balance for a specific date, namely `2022-06-30`:
-For example:

 ```json
 {